Vyral/greg-harrelson-recruiting/_posts/2018-05-10-increasing-your-market-share-in-a-hot-market.md

 **Takeaways + Tactics**

 * In a down market the consumer is hiring for skills; But in a hot market they’re just hiring warm bodies.
-* There are still plenty of transactions in a down market-- there are just fewer agents going after them.
+* There are still plenty of transactions in a down market– there are just fewer agents going after them.
 * Don’t reinvent the wheel or focus on shiny objects.
 Double down on what’s working already.

 **In a hot market, you get more people with low skill sets flocking to the real estate industry because they think they can make some quick money.** In a down market these people leave the business and the skilled agents are in much higher demand.
 In a hot market, we have more money to buy more shiny objects and open up more circles that we never complete.
 Those things become distractions that stunt growth.
 In a down market there are less distractions, and the agents with skill and experience rise to the top, especially when they focus on what works.

-Learn more about Infusionsoft for real estate:&nbsp;[http://www.realestatesalessolutions.com/](http://www.realestatesalessolutions.com/){: target="_blank"}
+Learn more about Infusionsoft for real estate: [http://www.realestatesalessolutions.com/](http://www.realestatesalessolutions.com/){: target="_blank"}